 Dürrenmatt employs a distinct style and language choices that contribute to the play's dramatic impact and its engagement with existential and absurd elements.

 Tips: Discuss the use of theatrical techniques such as irony, dialogue, and monologues to convey the play's themes and engage the audience.
-Analyse how the setting, particularly the small town atmosphere, contributes to the play's mood and impact on the characters' decisions.
+Analyse how the setting, particularly the small-town atmosphere, contributes to the play's mood and impacts on the characters' decisions.

 Here are key aspects of the language and style in "Der Besuch der alten Dame":